The DiMenna-Nyselius Library is open. To learn more about our resources and services, visit the link below

 The Fairfield University Archives and Special Collections is a resource center dedicated to the preservation and access of primary sources documenting the history of Fairfield University and Fairfield College Preparatory School.
 Archives staff are available to help researchers identify documents, publications, photographs and audio-visual material on various topics related to the University.
 In addition to being the main repository for University history, the Fairfield University Archives and Special Collections also houses unique collections and rare books, used primarily for classroom demonstrations, research and exhibits.

-Researchers wishing to come to the library in-person to do extended work in the University Archives or Special Collections may do so with special permission from the University Archivist.
-Feel free to contact us with any questions or extended research requests.
+Researchers wishing to come to the library in-person to do long-term, extended work in the Archives and Special Collections are welcome to contact the University Archivist directly to discuss their research needs and arrange a schedule.

 The Fairfield University Archives and Special Collections is home to rare books and several unique collections of material that are available for research, classroom, and exhibit use.
 These include the Book of Kells, the St. John's Bible, the Walter J. Petry Collection, and the John S. Sharnik Collection.

 Although in-person use for most of these collections is primarily by appointment, many special collections books are available for in-library use during library hours and patrons can request access to these through the Library Services & Information Desk.
 For more in-depth research requests, please click here to .
 In addition, feel free to contact the Archivist with any questions related to exhibits or classroom use.